 The five Goethals sisters are very close since their parents passed away when they were still quite young and Eva, the oldest one, had to step up and be mother to her sisters.
 Jean-Claude has basically come between the mild-natured Goedele and her fiery sisters.

 The thing is of course that you don’t know exactly how “the Prick” died until the very end, other than the brothers Dewitt suspecting foul play because of the insurance, so you’re never sure which crazy scheme is actually going to prove to be the successful one – or if they got lucky and he died of natural causes.
-You think you know what happened, and then you’re proven wrong.
+You think you know what happened, and then you’re proven wrong, time and time again.
 It’s great fun!
 What’s even better is that the ending doesn’t disappoint.

 The series has been so well received that the Americans have bought the rights to make their own version.
 I’m sceptical, obviously, but still plan on watching it for comparison if it makes it back across the pond.

 5 out of 5 murder plots.